 He gets so good at this, that it eventually comes back to bite him when Thailog is introduced in the episode "Double Jeopardy".
 Thailog escapes by hiring Sevarius to kidnap him via communication supposedly from Xanatos.
 Sevarius had no problem believing that Xanatos would arrange a kidnapping of his own experiment/son/partner in a convoluted, Machiavellian scheme to achieve some unseen goal.
-Thailog continued to outmaneuver everyone.
+Thailog continued to outmaneuver everyone for the rest of the episode.
 When his plan to steal $20 million dollars, and kill Xanatos, Goliath, and Sevarius went belly up, Thailog moved to his backup plan: make it appear that he and the money were destroyed in an explosion.
 However, Xanatos is aware of this possibility, as that is what HE would do.

 Owen: You mean, that creature is still out there.
 It has the money.
 It's as powerful as Goliath.
 And it's smarter than you?
 Xanatos: Owen, I think I created a monster.
-Thailog: Evil Laugh!
+Thailog: Hahahahahahahaha!

 The essence of a Xanatos Gambit, at least when Xanatos himself is performing one, is that defeating the heroes isn't usually his most preferred outcome (since that takes away a potential Unwitting Pawn for a later plan).
 The true goal is usually independent of the big fight and sometimes resolved before the fight even happens.
 For example, in the episode Legion.
 Xanatos uses the cyborg gargoyle Coldstone to break into a military installation and try to hack an advanced computer system.
 The military machine immediately uploads a computer virus into Coldstone, who is then confronted by a police experimental robot that tazes him.
-The heroes show up to confront Coldstone, there is a police chase, etc.; but none of this matters to the Xanatos Gambit since Xanatos manufactured and donated the police robot: it was programmed to use its "taser" to download the virus from Coldstone's computer system.
+The heroes show up to confront Coldstone, there is a police chase, etc.; but none of this matters to the Xanatos Gambit since Xanatos manufactured and donated the police robot: it was programmed to use its "taser" to download the virus from Coldstone's computer systemnote which itself was a case of Xanatos Speed Chess as he was initially after the files on the computer Coldstone tried to hack, but felt the virus was more valuable since it took out Coldstone's programming.
 The rest of the episode may appear as though it was spoiling Xanatos's scheme, but in reality it was completely irrelevant to his actual goals.

 Titania, Fox's mother, displays this in "The Gathering".
 When she manipulates Oberon to attempt to abduct Alexander, she has set herself to win either way: if Oberon managed to get the baby, he could be raised in the magical nurturing environment of Avalon, and if the fight went against him, it would probably be because Fox's latent magic power came to the surface in Mama Bear fashion, showing that Alex could be adequately trained on Earth after all.